MusicConnectionMachine/VisualizationG5/README.md

 In this repository we will build a visualization of the other teams aggregated data

+During the development phase, the site is hosted on a simple virtual machine on AWS using the free tier.
+URL: http://54.68.164.199:3000/

 # Running with Docker-Compose

 ### Development